-Many factoring companies require you to sign up for a contract that lasts between six months and a year.
-In that case, you’d repeat this process several times.
+Many factoring companies require you to sign up for a contract that lasts between 12-36 months.
 Others offer spot factoring, which allows you to renew your contract as needed each month.

-The main cost of invoice factoring is the factor fee.
+The main cost of invoice factoring in Singapore is the factor fee.
 This fee is typically a percentage of your invoices’ total value.
 How this works depends on the fee structure your factoring company uses.
 Here are some common fee types you may encounter:

 - The value of your invoices.
 Some factoring companies impose minimums and maximums for your invoices’ value.

 - When the invoices are due.
-Most factoring companies work with invoices due in 30 to 90 days.
+Most factoring companies work with invoices due up to 90 days.

 - The type of clients.
 Factoring companies deal with invoices from other businesses or the government.
 If you’re looking for an advance on future consumer sales, consider a merchant cash advance instead.

-- Reduces cashflow gaps.
+- Reduced cash flow gaps.
 Factoring allows you to take on more projects and bring in more money without having to wait to get paid.

 - Low or no credit requirements.
 Most factoring companies don’t require a minimum credit score to work with business owners.
 Even if they do, most accept poor credit.

-- Open to newer businesses.
+- Available to newer businesses.
 If your factoring company is one of the few requiring a specific time in business, it’s usually less than a year.

 - No repayments.
-After you sell your invoices, the deal is done: Your business doesn’t have to take time for monthly repayments or keep track of a loan.
+After you sell your invoices, you don’t have to go through the hassle of monthly repayments or tracking loans.